CallumRG/lessoncraft.ai/Daily Scrum/Feb 26.md

 - What will I do today

 Kaitlyn:
-- What did I do yesterday: Researching on UI what our website colour choices should be
+- What did I do yesterday:Finishing up the profile page
-- What was in my way: Nothing
+- What was in my way: the first and last name on profile page was not showing.
-- What will I do today: Continue on research and bring up the colour choice ideas to my group mate.
+- What will I do today: Figuring out the problem and make sure everyone had merge their code to main

 Michael:
 - What did I do yesterday: configured server with database details, set up and endpoint and axios request to insert a newly registered user to MySQL